Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Evaluation

 Our database consists of 110 textured 3D breast scans collected at our institution (St. Josef Hospital Regensburg) using the portable Vectra H2$^{\text{TM}}$ scanning system (Canfield Scientific, New Jersey, USA).
 The H2 system employs photogrammetry to reconstruct a 3D surface mesh from a series of 2D images with a resolution of 3.5 mm and a maximal capture volume of $70\times 41\times 40$ cm$^3$ (width $\times$ height $\times$ depth).
 In our case, in total three photos were taken of each subject: one from a frontal view and two from a lateral view ($\pm 45^\circ$).
 Note that due to the standardized distance and angles from which the photos are taken, the reconstructed 3D breast scans are already reasonably well aligned and consistently oriented.

-A previously developed standardized scanning protocol \citep{Har20} was used to ensure a common pose and same imaging conditions for all participants.
+A previously developed standardized scanning protocol \cite{Har20} was used to ensure a common pose and same imaging conditions for all participants.
 In brief, all subjects were asked to stand in an upright posture and abduct both arms by an angle of $45^\circ$ (a telescopic stick was used to support the subjects in holding their arms fixed at the specified angle).
 This posture produces a natural-looking breast shape and allows to capture the whole breast as isolated as possible.
 Moreover, it is fast and easy to adopt for all participants regardless of age, body weight, or medical history.

 A compact overview of some key parameters in our database is given in Table \ref{tab:overview_database}.
 In addition, 62 out of 110 participants have at least one ptotic breast.
 Of these, 15 women show different ptosis grades on the left and right breast.
-72 out of 110 participants received some kind of breast surgery.
+72 out of 110 participants received some kind of breast surgery such as alloplastic or autologous breast reconstruction or augmentation.